gnu-octave/instrument-control/README.md

 Introduction
 ============

-Thus package provides low level I/O functions for serial, i2c, parallel, tcp, gpib, vxi11, udp and usbtmc interfaces.
+The Instrument control package provides low level I/O functions for serial, i2c, parallel, tcp, gpib, vxi11, udp and usbtmc interfaces.

 It attempts to provide the same function calls as the Matlab toolkit, as well as additional functionality.

 Requirements
 ============

-Octave >= 3.8.0
+* Octave >= 3.8.0

-linux-gpib (Linux only)
+* linux-gpib (Linux only)

-rpcgen and libtirpc for VXI11 support
+* rpcgen and libtirpc for VXI11 support

 Installing